sbaldrich/notes/dev/scala/horstmann/chapter5-classes.md

   * Use `@BeanProperty` to generate the usual JavaBean methods.
   * Nested classes are possible, take a look at the bottom of this file.

+### Exercises

 > (1) Improve the Counter class in Section 5.1, “Simple Classes and Parameterless Methods,” on page 49 so that it doesn’t turn negative at Int.MaxValue.

 ```scala
 class Counter(private var value : Int = 0){